alidemir1/alidemir1.github.io/_posts/2017-02-26-qlearning-post.md

 ### Q-Learning
-If you open the <a href="https://github.com/alidemir1/MachineLearningOnArduinoUno/blob/master/Machine_Q_Learning/Machine_Q_Learning.ino" rel="nofollow">code</a> while reading it might ease your understanding and if you make any improvements please let me know.
+If you open the <a href="https://github.com/alidemir1/MachineLearningOnArduinoUno/blob/master/Machine_Q_Learning/Machine_Q_Learning.ino" rel="nofollow">code</a> while reading, it might ease your understanding and if you make any improvements please let me know.
 Q-Learning is one of the basic unsupervised learning algorithm.
 I am going to explain this algorithm by an example.
 Now, imagine that you have robot and a house with six rooms.
 Task of the robot is the bring you whatever you want from kitchen to your study room.
 You want robot to learn the shortest way between these two rooms.
 I am hearing some objections why I am not programming it in conventional ways.
-Of course you can, but I am trying to explain somthing :).
+Of course you can, but I am trying to explain something ever here :).
 Whatever, let's get to the point.
 Now you are creating a reward matrix of all the roads with rewards.
 You are assigning -1 to the walls (can't pass), 0 for possible passing ways, and lastly reward (some big number (e.g. 100)) for your study room.
-By the way imagine this matrix that reward[x,y]; where x is the robot's current room number, and map[x,y] is the assigned number for passage way from x to y, so if there is passage from x to y then it is 0 (while y is not the study room otherwise it is 100), if there is no then it is -1.
+By the way imagine this matrix that reward[x,y]; where x is the robot's current room number, and reward[x,y] is the assigned number for passage way from x to y, so if there is passage from x to y then it is 0 (while y is not the study room otherwise it is 100), if there is no then it is -1.
 Now, our reward matrix is ready, and we need to initialize some learning matrix.
 We are initializing learning (Q) matrix as matrix of zeros with same dimension with reward matrix.
 Lastly, we need to formulize learning;